- Renewable & Alternative Energy

 Energy: Is Solar Energy a Real Possibility?

 Ever since we found the power in petroleum and figured out how to make electrical systems that worked with it, we haven't really changed much of our setup.
-The last couple of years we have seen an increase in other kinds of energies.

 One of the best kinds has to be solar energy, totally free and filled with immense potential.
 We have our star give us this endless amount of rays continually day by day and we have used it so little to develop our society and technology.
 The sunrays are going to become the new source of clean energy that will make our future brighter and less toxic, away from all the fumes and gases produced from the over consumption of oil.